IntEL4CoRo/ease_fall_school_2022/README.md

 The WSL image's username and password is `cram`.

-## Option 3: Use the VirtualBox image
+## Option 3: Use the VirtualBox image (recommended for MacOS and AMD users)

 If you run MacOS or an AMD-based machine, use [this Virtualbox image](https://seafile.zfn.uni-bremen.de/d/0728fcdc7bb14db7819f/)